 6. Use it for Lawns

 Because this salt is much available for plant growth in the soil solution, is highly recommended for lawn and landscape.
 The active mineral in Epsom can make grass looks greener and healthier and tolerance to harsh weather.
-You can apply it by spaying or dilute it in water as drench liquid to increase it nutrients uptake rate.
+You can apply it by spaying or dilute it with water as drench liquid to increase it nutrients uptake rate.

 How to apply it:

-Apply 3lbs for every 1,250 square feet with a mixer, or you can dilute in water and apply with a sprayer for quick result.
+Apply 3lbs for every 1,250 square feet with a mixer, or you can dilute in water and apply with a sprayer for a quick result.